Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 Abuja-Kaduna is a 186km line with standard gauge railway tracks from Idu, near Abuja, to Kaduna in the north-western region of Nigeria.
 It has nine stations and features both passenger and cargo trains.

-The passenger trains on the line can operate at a speed between 200km/h and 250km/h.
+The passenger trains on the line can be operated at a speed between 200km/h and 250km/h.
 The travel time between Abuja and Kaduna will be reduced to one hour and each passenger train can carry up to 5,000 commuters.

 The cargo trains, carrying 800t of goods, will take one and half hours to travel between the two cities.